elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototype-methods-objects-without-proto.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, but it is considered a bad idea.
-We can get/set [[Prototype]] at any time.
-But usually, we only set it once at the object creation time and not modify it after that time.</div><br />
+  <div><strong>Interview Response:</strong> Yes, however it is seen as a horrible idea.
+We have the ability to get/set [[Prototype]] at any moment.
+However, it is normally only set once at the time of object creation, and the object is not modified after that.</div><br />
-  <div><strong>Technical Response:</strong> Technically Yes, but it is considered a bad idea.
-We can get/set [[Prototype]] at any time.
-But usually, we only set it once at the object creation time and not modify it after that time.
-Changing a prototype “on-the-fly” with Object.setPrototypeOf or obj.__proto__= is a slow operation as it breaks internal optimizations for object property access operations.
-So, we should avoid it unless you know what you are doing, or JavaScript speed totally does not matter for you.
+  <div><strong>Technical Response:</strong> Technically, yes, but it is thought to be a horrible idea.
+We have the ability to get/set [[Prototype]] at any moment.
+However, it is normally only set once at the moment of object creation and is not changed again.
+Using Object to make "on-the-fly" changes to a prototype.  setPrototypeOf or obj. __proto__  = is a sluggish operation because it violates internal object property access optimizations.
+So, unless you know what you're doing or performance isn't important to you, we should avoid it.
   </div><br />

 :::warning
-According to the MDN changing the prototype after creation is a slow operation and can cause an effect on performance.
+According to the MDN, changing the prototype after creation is a slow operation and can affect performance.
 :::

   </div>